AleksandrPuhov/gulp-new-empty/README.md

 # Starting template for work

-This is a template for create HTML CSS and JS code.
+This is a template for creating HTML CSS and JS code.
 Here use Gulp + Pug + SCSS.

 ## Installation